Infantry Weapons

 Service note

-Introduced in the mid-1970s; still encountered in legacy stocks during the Russia-Ukraine War
+Introduced in the mid-1970s; documented from Afghanistan and Chechnya through legacy-stock use in the 2014 Russia-Ukraine War

 Specifications